Medication costs: United States

 Prescription drug prices in the United States have been among the highest in the world.
 The high cost of prescription drugs became a major topic of discussion in the new millennium, leading up to the U.S. health care reform debate of 2009, and received renewed attention in 2015.
 High prices have been attributed to monopolies given to manufacturers by the government and a lack of ability for organizations to negotiate prices.

 Individuals are able to enroll in health insurance plans, which often include prescription medication coverage.
 However, insurance companies decide which drugs they will cover by creating a formulary.
 If a medication is not on this list, the insurance company may require people to pay more money out-of-pocket compared to other medications that are on the formulary.
 There are also often tiers within this approved drug list, as the insurance company may be willing to cover a portion of one drug but prefer and completely cover a cheaper alternative.

 Medicare Part D is a branch of Medicare that helps to cover costs of prescription medications for patients aged 65 and up.
 From 2010 to 2018, the Part D plan "nearly quadrupled" its spending on the catastrophic coverage phase.
 This increase in spending is attributed to the rising pricing of prescription medications.

 United Kingdom

 It varies by region in the United Kingdom.
-In Wales, Scotland and Northern Ireland prescription costs have been completely abolished, however in England the current prescription cost for adults as of 1 April 2021 is £9.35 per item dispensed.
+In Wales, Scotland and Northern Ireland prescription costs have been completely abolished, however in England the current prescription cost for adults as of 1 April 2024 is £9.90 per item dispensed.
 There are subsidised costs for those claiming Universal Credit.

+Canada

+Canada ranks number three in medication costs in the OECD.
+The Government of Canada found that during the 2020-2021 year, the country had spent 12.3 billion dollars on medication costs.
+In Canada, each province and territory publicly funds their own insurance plan rather than a national insurance plan.
+With differing insurance plans, the medication costs the public varies from area to area.

+In Canada, the medication pricing is overseen by the Patented Medicine Prices Review Board (PMPRB), which monitors the prices set for patented drugs.
+One way the PMPRB evaluates whether drug pricing by patentees is excessive by considering international drug pricing.
+The PMPRB also compares the price of the drug to a similar market.
+However, the patentees do not need approval of drug pricing with the PMPRB before listing drugs for sale.